 Online PhD Degree in Business (PhD)

-The business community doesn't often seek an online PhD for their corporate offices, but that could soon change.
-Since so many workers are earning their MBA, the next way that executives can differentiate themselves is either with a dual-MBA or a doctorate in business administration.
-Currently, businesses are more interested in PhD candidates in fields such as data science, computer science, and cryptography.
-These highly technical fields are in high demand, and many PhD candidates are even leaving their program prior to defending their thesis.
-They may realize that their research can be very valuable and form tech start-ups where they can maximize their personal earnings.
+The business community doesn't often seek online PhDs for corporate offices, but that may change.
+As many workers earn their MBA, executives may differentiate themselves with a dual MBA or a doctorate in business administration.
+Currently, businesses prioritize PhD candidates in fields like data science, computer science, and cryptography, as these technical fields are in high demand.
+Many PhD candidates even leave their programs before defending their thesis, realizing their research can lead to valuable tech start-ups and higher personal earnings.

 A doctorate in business is more often used in an academic career.
 Since the market is flooded with master's degrees, a PhD in a business area is all the more necessary when it comes to landing a tenure-track position with a college or university.